Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 • dark areas contrast with the camo patterns

-• areas with marked horizontal weaving make the transition between dark and light
+• areas with a marked horizontal weave make the transition between dark and light

 • more irregular areas almost resemble tweed

-• and finally downy areas , scattered sparingly, evoke flannel
+• and finally, fluffy areas , scattered sparingly, evoke flannel.

 It's an incredibly rich fabric!

 Intriguing isn't it?
-If, like me, while wearing a fabric, you regularly find yourself "glitching" (or being hypnotized) several times a day, this piece should have a great effect on you.
+If, like me, while wearing a fabric, you regularly "bug" (or are hypnotized) several times a day, this piece should have a hell of an effect on you.

 But that's not all...under the hood, even more surprises.